DevKein/LeasePlan/Assignment/README.md

 The map contains the map native list view auto enabled.

-### Maintanence Scheduler Lighnint App - out of scope
+### Maintanence Scheduler Lighnint App - out of requested scope

 This is a Lightning Application created to enable the service agent to work on a single page instead of navigating between Account, Case , Supplier objects.